 Update: FoE-Ghana recently held a training for new Community Forest Monitors.
 The main GLA project educated them on Ghana’s forest laws while the TIMBY project trained them in the technical use of the app for capturing images and video and sending forwards for verification.

-Update: GLA Press briefing on the China Development Bank’s (CDB) potential fudning of bauxite development in the Atiwa Forest and the contradictions with the bank’s policies and the China Banking Regulatory Authority’s Green Credit Directive.
-The GLA is asking the CDB not to fund bauxite development in the Atiwa Forest and asking the government of Ghana to withdraw Atiwa Forest from the bauxite mining agreement.
+Update: GLA Press briefing on the China Development Bank’s (CDB) potential funding of bauxite development in the Atewa Forest and the contradictions with the bank’s policies and the China Banking Regulatory Authority’s Green Credit Directive.
+The GLA is asking the CDB not to fund bauxite development in the Atewa Forest and asking the government of Ghana to withdraw Atewa Forest from the bauxite mining agreement.

 In Ghana, the Green Livelihoods Alliance programme focuses on lobby and advocacy at national and local levels.
 The two local landscapes we are working in are: Atewa Range in the Eastern Region and Juabeso-Bia District in the Western Region.